-This is the fully experienced-level class in the professional Engineering and Construction Department - Capital Project Manager series.
-Incumbents are expected to perform the full range of engineering review and construction management duties in all of the following areas: capital improvement, open space, land use, and natural resource protection.
-Successful performance of work requires significant knowledge of a broad range of building and park infrastructure projects and the ability to adapt to and effectively work in a wide variety of terrain, including mountainous rural open space with varying site and natural resource conditions.
-Positions at this level are distinguished from the Capital Project Management II level by conducting more complex projects, working and problem-solving independently, and exercising greater judgment and initiative.
-Positions at this level receive only occasional instruction or assistance as new or unusual situations arise and are fully aware of the operating procedures and policies of the work unit.
-This class is distinguished from the Engineering and Construction Department Manager in that the latter is responsible for organizing, assigning, managing, and overseeing the work of departmental staff, in addition to performing more complex engineering design and project management activities, as needed.
+This is the first experienced-level class in the professional Engineering and Construction Department - Capital Project Manager series.
+Incumbents are expected to perform the basic range of engineering review and construction management duties in all of the following areas: capital improvement, open space, land use, and natural resource protection.
+Successful performance of work requires significant knowledge of a broad range of building and park infrastructure projects and the ability to adapt to and effectively work in a wide variety of terrain including mountainous rural, open space with varying site and natural resource conditions.
+Positions at this level usually perform most of the duties required of the positions at the CPM III level but not expected to function at the same skill level.
+Positions at this level will receive instruction or assistance regularly but are fully aware of the operating procedures and policies of the work unit.